-The Authority entered into an inter-agency agreement with the NC Department of Transportation in May 2011 to repair and strengthen the bascule span of NCDOT Railroad Bridge R-110, which crosses the Newport River and enables rail access to Radio Island.
+The Authority entered into an inter-agency agreement with the North Carolina Department of Transportation (NCDOT) in May 2011 to repair and strengthen the bascule span of NCDOT Railroad Bridge R-110, which crosses the Newport River and enables rail access to Radio Island.
 The agreement committed the Authority to fund 35% cost sharing repayable over ten years at 4% interest.
 The payments are unsecured and uncollateralized.
-Future minimum payments under the agreement consist of the following:
+Future minimum payments under the agreement consist of the following at June 30, 2016: